 The City of North Little Rock has implemented several successful programs in the past with CDBG and HOME funding.
 Neighborhoods in low to moderate income areas of the City have been preserved through infrastructure projects such as sidewalk, street and drainage improvements.
-The condition of existing housing stock has been improved through programs providing emergency assistance grants for housing repair needs, and both minor (CDBG) and major (HOME) housing rehabilitation projects for low to moderate income residents.
-The number of new homes available in the affordable housing market in North Little Rock has increased through the efforts of our Community Housing Development Organization (CHDO).
-Homelessness issues, special needs, care of the elderly, and youth and neighborhood services have been addressed and provided through partnerships with our nonprofit agencies and various public service and public facility projects.
+The number of new homes available in the affordable housing market in North Little Rock has increased through the efforts of the City's Community Housing Development Organization (CHDO).
+Homelessness issues, special needs, care of the elderly, and youth and neighborhood services have been addressed and provided through partnerships with nonprofit agencies and various public service and public facility projects.

-At the end of each fiscal year, the City must prepare a Consolidated Annual Performance and Evaluation Report (CAPER) to provide information to HUD and our citizens detailing the accomplishments for that year.
+At the end of each fiscal year, the City must prepare a Consolidated Annual Performance and Evaluation Report (CAPER) to provide information to its citizens and HUD detailing the accomplishments for that year.
 This report allows HUD, City officials and the public the opportunity to evaluate the City's performance and assess whether the activities undertaken during that fiscal year helped to meet the City's five-year goals.
 The City of North Little Rock began receiving Community Development Block Grant (CDBG) funds in 1975, and Home Investment Partnership (HOME) funds in 1992.
 HUD has consistently determined that the City has met its performance objectives and goals, and that the City has the capacity to continue effective administration of its grant programs.

-4. Summary of citizen participation process and consultation process
+4. Summary of Citizen Participation Process and consultation process